TwinIsland/CTD/readme.md

 ## Theme

-Redesign and revise based on default theme of Typecho, compatible with `TencentCosDB`
+Redesign and revise based on default theme of Typecho, compatible with `CosDB`

 ![demo](pic/demo.png)

+### Usage

+config the `auth.php` and use it as you wish